 Choose your Starting Point

-You can choose to create your plan from Empty and start from scratch, or use other data you have already stored in Farm Focus to create from previous Actuals or from a Revised View of your Current Working Plan.
+You can choose to create your plan from Empty and start from scratch, or use other data you have already stored in Farm Focus to create from previous Actuals or a Revised View of your Current Working Plan.

 Enter an opening balance

-Click into the Settings icon
+Click on the Settings icon

 Click +Copy account details to plan if you want to copy across the closing balances from the previous year

 If you have more than one bank account, you can enter these details for each.

 Enter opening GST